 - Users signing up for your product without using it;

 - Paying customers churning.

-Although these 3 situations are completely different, they have one thing in common: they’re great opportunities to learn how to improve your product and tighten your product-market fit.
+Although these three situations are different, they have one thing in common: they’re excellent opportunities to learn how to improve your product and tighten your product-market fit.

-For this post, we’ll focus on customer churn (e.g. churners), but learning from all 3 situations is essential to make your business grow.
+For this article, we’ll focus on customer churn (e.g. churners).
+However, learning from all three situations is essential to truly accelerate your business.